-Sedentary modern lifestyles leave many of us feeling lethargic and dull, but there are plenty of things you can do to bring back the bounce in your step.
+Sedentary modern lifestyles leave many of us feeling lethargic and dull, but there are plenty of things you can do to bring the bounce back into your step.

-The length of time between when we sleep and when we rise is important for having enough energy to get through the day.
+The length of time between when we fall asleep and when we rise is important for having enough energy to get through the day.
 If you’re regularly hitting the snooze button in the morning, it’s a sign you’re not getting enough sleep.
-Making sure you get around eight hours of uninterrupted nighttime slumber is paramount to waking up refreshed and ready for action.
+Ensuring you get around eight hours of uninterrupted nighttime slumber is paramount to waking up refreshed and ready for action.

 Aerobic exercise increases energy levels by stimulating your body to burn fat rather than sugar for fuel.
 Working out at a moderate intensity for 45 minutes three times per week is ideal.

-A growing body of evidence suggests that anthocyanins, a type of antioxidant found in berries, have a positive effect on energy levels.
+A growing body of evidence suggests that anthocyanins, a type of antioxidant found in berries, positively affect energy levels.
 Try having a handful as a snack or include them in breakfast smoothies and cereals.
 The addition of fruit or vegetables to your diet has also been shown to significantly boost energy levels and should be a regular part of every meal.